nmwsharp/polyscope-docs/README.md

-# shapescope-docs
+# polyscope-docs
-Documentation for shapescope
+Documentation for polyscope

 Managed using mkdocs.